Before you Apply

 - M.A. in Interpretation: Interpreter Research Concentration (IR)

 How much does it cost?
 (Summer and Fall Admissions)

-- Applicants who make their first contact with ASL Diagnostic and Evaluation Services (ASL-DES) for scheduling February 15 or earlier will be offered the $35.00 reduced ASLPI fee.
+- Applicants who make their first contact with ASL Diagnostic and Evaluation Services (ASL-DES) for scheduling February 15 (October 31 for Spring Admission) or earlier will be offered the $35.00 reduced ASLPI fee.

-- This means the actual ASLPI evaluation may take place after February 15.
+- This means the actual ASLPI evaluation may take place after February 15 (October 31 for Spring Admission).
 The reduced fee is tied to the first contact with ASL-DES, and not the date of result distribution.
 Given the reduced fee, please note you will not receive the result report.
 Your ASLPI result report will be provided directly to the Graduate Admissions Office to be included as part of your overall package for admission consideration.
 If you would like to receive the ASLPI result report, you will need to pay the full amount of $165.00.